chambbj/foss4g-2017/PITCHME.md

 ### Status of PCL Filters

++++

 * Native PDAL variants of PCL Plugin filters
-* PCL JSON specifcation bumped to v0.2 → easier to embed in PDAL JSON
-* Removed the PCL Visualizers

-+++

 | **Old (PCL)** | **New (PDAL)** |
 |---------------|----------------|